giridhar7632/firebase-database/README.md

 ![Database](https://cloud-bugaglghj.vercel.app/1screenshot_2020-11-10_153751.png)

 The rules here are important.
-Initially firebase allows anyone to read and write data in database upto 30 days.
+Initially, firebase allows anyone to read and write data in the database for up to 30 days.
 You can change the settings at any time in the `Rules` tab.

 Make sure `write` is set to true.
 Otherwise, you cannot add data to Firebase.